lachlanmcdonald/gulp-dartsass/README.md

 npm install --save-dev @lmcd/gulp-dartsass sass
 ```

-**Note:** This task does not support legacy/deprecated versions of sass, such as LibSass/Node Sass.
-Nor does it support Gulp versions earlier than Gulp 4.

 ## Usage

 **gulp-dartsass** supports both _sync_ and _async_ compilation.
 You should only use async compilation when utilising async custom importers.
 Otherwise, sync compilation is preferred for speed.